taahakh/crunch/README.md

 A Web Scraper that works on doing mass grouped requests.

-Create your own custom retry and request handlers.
+Crunch provides flexibility in creating your own custom retry and request handlers while providing a default solution

-Use pools to store similar collections that require similiar handling
+Crunch pools provides functionality to control collections externally e.g. end all requests

 ## Examples